-The college will charge a fee for any check, draft or money order returned for insufficient funds in accordance with State regulations which state, "Whenever any check, draft or money order issued in payment of any fee or for any other purpose is returned to any State department...as uncollectible, the State department...shall charge a fee of \$25 or 5% of the face amount of the check, whichever is greater, plus all protest and bank fees, in addition to the amount of the check, draft or money order to the department or institution to cover the cost of collection."
+The college will charge a fee for any check, draft or money order returned for insufficient funds in accordance with State regulations which state, "Whenever any check, draft or money order issued in payment of any fee or for any other purpose is returned to any State department...as uncollectible, the State department...shall charge a fee of \$25 or 5% of the face amount of the check, whichever is greater, plus all protest and bank fees, in addition to the amount of the check, draft or money order, to the person presenting the check, draft or money order to the department or institution to cover the cost of collection."
 (Ref.
 RSA 1985, 6:11a)